fmudri/fmudri/README.md

 - 👋 Hi, I’m @fmudri - Filip Mudri
 - 👀 I’m interested in ...
-Zasada još tražim najzanimljiviju soluciju, ali početci backenda su za sada primarni
+Building C# systems and solutions
 - 🌱 I’m currently learning ...
-PHP, Java
+C#
-- 💞️ I’m looking to collaborate on ... Šta god nađem
+- 💞️ I’m looking for ...
+My first C# Junior Dev position
-- 📫 How to reach me ... filipmudri@protonmail.com / fmudri@ffos.hr
+- 📫 How to reach me ... filipmudri@protonmail.com

 <!---
 fmudri/fmudri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.